awsdocs/aws-doc-sdk-examples/ruby/cross_service_examples/feedback_sentiment_analyzer/README.md

 To complete the tutorial, you need the following:

 - An AWS account
-- All Ruby dependencies outlined in the (Ruby Example Code README.md](README.md#get-started)
+- All Ruby dependencies outlined in the [Ruby Example Code README.md](../../README.md#get-started)

 ### Important